Canada's Valeant to acquire Salix in $10.1 billion deal

 | NEW YORK

-NEW YORK Canada's Valeant Pharmaceuticals International Inc (VRX.TO) (VRX.N) agreed to acquire gastrointestinal drugmaker Salix Pharmaceuticals Ltd SLXP.O in an all-cash deal valued at about $10.1 billion (7 billion pounds), the two companies said on Sunday.
+NEW YORK Canada's Valeant Pharmaceuticals International Inc (VRX.TO) (VRX.N) agreed to acquire gastrointestinal drugmaker Salix Pharmaceuticals Ltd SLXP.O in an all-cash deal valued at about $10.1 billion, the two companies said on Sunday.

 The deal for Salix, known for its irritable bowel syndrome drug Xifaxan, was approved by the boards of directors of both companies, the companies said in a news release.